bcgsc/ntLink/README.md

 conservative		If False, runs ntLink in stitching mode [True]

 Note:
-	- Ensure all assembly and read files are in the current working directory, making soft links if neccessary
+	- Ensure all assembly and read files are in the current working directory, making soft links if necessary
 ```

 Running `ntLink help` prints the help documentation.